What is a tax audit?

 The selection process for an IRS tax audit

-If you are choosen for an audit, it is not necessarily a random occurrence.
+If you are chosen for an audit, it is not necessarily a random occurrence.
 Those who do get picked have a higher likelihood of creating an error or making a fraudulent claim on their IRS tax return.
 The IRS computer is really what determines who is going to get audited.
 Every tax return is given a designated score by the IRS computer.
 If that tax return gets a high number, it means it has a greater likelihood of getting an audit.
 Individuals who have low income but high expenses are usually looked for by the computer.
 For example, if you report that your monthly income and mortgage payment are around the same amount, the computer will give that tax return a high score.
 This is because it measures the unlikelihood that you will be able to pay other monthly expenses after paying your monthly mortgage.
 After the tax return is given a score by the computer, they are then given to an IRS specialist.
-Once in the specialists’ hands, about one-tenth of them will go into the audit process.
+Once, in the specialists’ hands, about one-tenth of them will go into the audit process.

-Instructions if you subject to an audit
+Instructions- if you are subjected to an audit

 Throughout the process of the audit, the IRS establishes if you have accurately reported all your income and made the proper deductions.
-To prove to that you filed your tax return correctly, you need to give the IRS supporting documentation.
+To prove that you filed your tax return correctly, you need to give the IRS supporting documentation.
 After this, the IRS then determines if the reporting you did was accurate.
-If they deem your return is incorrect, they will assess and additional taxes that you will have to pay.
+If they deem your return is incorrect, they will assess your tax return and there may be Additional taxes that you will have to pay.
 There are very rare occasions during an audit, where the IRS realizes that you overpaid on your tax return and will then issue you a refund.
 You need to know that you can try to fight the IRS on an audit, but about eighty percent of the time, the IRS is correct.
 This is often due to the fact that the taxpayer is unable to show acceptable supporting documentation.
-Based on this, the IRS states that a majority of audits are not because a taxpayer is cheating the system, but moreover because they did a bad job keeping records of everything.
+Based on this, the IRS states that a majority of audits are not incorrect, because a taxpayer is cheating the system, but moreover because they did a bad job keeping records of everything.

 Types of IRS audits